sa-es-ir/DotNet.RateLimit/README.md

 recommended to use Redis for checking the rate limit in the distributed applications.
 By default, it limits the IP address but you can set ClientId in request headers and the header name is configurable.

-## Thank you for giving a ⭐ to this repo!

 ## How to add in DI

 You can add RateLimit in Startup like this: